decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-29-2-round-3-round-simplex.md

 To our knowledge, such protocols were first proposed in [FaB](https://ieeexplore.ieee.org/document/1467815) and [Zyzzyva](https://dl.acm.org/doi/10.1145/1658357.1658358) around 2005.
 Those initial protocols [had safety and liveness errors](https://arxiv.org/abs/1712.01367) that were later [fixed](https://arxiv.org/pdf/1801.10022) (and implemented in [SBFT](https://arxiv.org/pdf/1804.01626)).
 Recently, there has been increased interest in this line of research with [Banyan](https://arxiv.org/pdf/2312.05869), [Kudzu](https://arxiv.org/abs/2505.08771), and [Alpenglow](https://www.anza.xyz/alpenglow-1-1) that gave [Simplex](https://simplex.blog/)-inspired variants.

 In this post, we describe a natural Simplex-style protocol achieving the above guarantees.
-Our approach is simply to merge the 3-round and 2-round protocols from our last two posts with virtually no additional modifications.
+Our approach is to merge the 3-round and 2-round protocols with minimal modifications.
+The key subtlety is enforcing the *Fast < Slow* ordering of certificates and requiring *both* to complete a view.

 ## 2-round $n=5f+1$ recast to $n=3f+2p+1$